joey-carlson/sis-engine/docs/KEY_DOCS.md

 This project is governed by a small set of documents.
 If you are new to the repo, start here.

+## For Users (Start Here)

+1. **USER_GUIDE.md** (`/docs/USER_GUIDE.md`)
+   High-level overview for GMs and campaign runners.
+Explains what SPAR Tool Engine is, how it works (SOC and Pressure Spirals), common use cases, and 5-minute quickstart.
+Read this first if you're new.

 ## Core governance

 1. **SPAR Tool Engineering Rules v0.1**